 Thanks to his extensive experience of schemes going through PPF assessment, Chris is an excellent project manager and expert in governance, data and benefit reviews, investment reviews and legal reviews.
 He is well known for his ability to keep calm and focused during an intensive period where you have to dig up the drains!

 Chris likes the outdoors and is often seen walking through fields covered in mud.
-He is a very keen traveller and has visited all five continents, taking lots of photos along the way on the basis a few will be good!
+He is a very keen traveller and has visited all seven continents, taking lots of photos along the way on the basis a few will be good!